 Amalgam or silver fillings have been used to repair tooth decay and fill cavities for a long time.
 Just how long?
 Almost 200 years.
 In 1819, an English chemist discovered that by adding mercury to the metals used in filling material, the substance became more pliable and could more easily be pressed into teeth.
 However, it wasn’t long before people became concerned about the mercury content and the possible harmful health side effects.
 Although the research is somewhat inconclusive as to whether or not the small amount of mercury in an amalgam filling could be unsafe, there is fortunately a viable alternative today.
-At Crete Family Dental, Dr. Andre Rossini uses tooth colored fillings to repair cavities.
+At Crete Family Dental, Dr. Andre Rossini uses tooth-colored fillings in Crete, NE to repair cavities.

 Tooth-Colored Fillings for Your Attractive Smile